andrewstepanets/react-examples/README.md

-# counter-react
+# Some react examples
-Simple project using react, simple counter
+Simple projects using react